 The LCAP is the result of a collaborative endeavor that integrates the insights of educational partners.
-Many in-person interviews were conducted at diverse events such as the Curriculum Showcase, facilitated by a range of Community Connect teams to gather feedback.
+Many in-person interviews were conducted at diverse school sponsered events to gather feedback.
 This feedback guided the formulation of goals and strategies focused on enhancing school management, leadership, and resource allocation to bolster student success.
 The Parent Student Advisory Committee (PSAC) played a significant role in shaping sections concerning family engagement, school climate, and support services.